-Some experts feel that the technique is only short-lived, such as researchers in Taiwan who published an overview of PE treatment in the journal Urological Science.
+Some experts feel that the technique is only short-lived, such as researchers in Taiwan who published an overview of premature ejaculation treatment in the journal Urological Science.

 However, they do add that there’s a lack of research into the long-term effectiveness.
-And I, for one, can say that if practiced for a month or two, it can produce great results.
+And my personal experience was that the improvement to my ejaculation control wasn’t a temporary effect.

 Using a delay spray is a great way to reduce the stimulation you feel, and can often add many minutes to your lasting time.